 We regret that we are currently not offering Guinea pig bonding, but we can offer all adopters advise on how to do so at home.

-If one or more of your rabbits are being adopted from the rescue, the bonding fee is £7 per night for a pair with an additional £1 per night per extra bun.
+If one or more of your rabbits are being adopted from the rescue, the bonding fee is £10 per night for a pair with an additional £1 per night per extra bun.
+If neither bun are from the rescue the cost is £12/night

-The garage we use for bonding is not usually heated, but this can be provided for indoor buns, at an additional cost of £5 per week.
-If make sure to mention this when booking in.
+The garage we use for bonding is not usually heated, but this can be provided for indoor buns, at an additional cost of £10 per week.
+If needed please make sure to mention this when booking in.
 Thank you.
+Fees payable upon collection.
+Please pay

 The minimum stay, provided we are making positive progress is 7 nights.